PavelMekhnin/animal-shelter/deploy/azure/README.md

 To see more details about installation - open the folder with a solution you need.

+Download and install Terraform on your work pc from [official web-site](https://www.terraform.io/downloads.html).

 ## Existing solutions
 ### Simple